Wednesday, November 22, 2023

 Be our sure protection, myrrh-streaming Mother of God, and in all things defend and rescue those who ask for your swift help.

-As you healed the diseases of eyes, I entreat you to open also the eyes of my heart, myrrh-streaming Mother of God.
+As you healed the diseases of eyes, I entreat you to also open the eyes of my heart, myrrh-streaming Mother of God.

 Performing many miracles, your divine myrrh gladdens the faithful, O Mother of God, and drives away the attack of the demons.